usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Calvinist Hospitality_, by Al Wootton
+- _Muuntautuja_, by Oranssi Pazuzu
+- _Ephemera_, by Fergus Jones, Perko
 - _Peasant_, by Richard Dawson
 - _Henki_, by Richard Dawson, Circle
 - _Dreaming the Strife for Love_, by Bedsore
-- _Muuntautuja_, by Oranssi Pazuzu
 - _Perfekt Person_, by thanks god
 - _Malcolm's Law_, by Waldo's Gift
-- _Ephemera_, by Fergus Jones, Perko
 - _HEAL_, by Pavel Milyakov, Lucas Dupuy
 - _Gentle Confrontation_, by Loraine James
 - _A Grisaille Wedding_, by Rainy Miller, Space Afrika